opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ## Side quest 3: Creating a k-NN index properly

 The example call was meant to have some pieces filled in.
-Specifically, the `dimension` value, as well as the values inside of the `method` object.
+Specifically, the `dimension` value, and the values inside of the `method` object.
 Let's fill them in.

 ```json
         "dimension": int,